maminyazdi/DA4RDM_Vis_ProcessBased/README.md

 ```

 ## Usage
 As mentioned earlier, the package can be used to extract fitness values and plot them for a reference ProjectId.
-The fitness values corresponding to the different RDLC phase data models is evaluated for a model created for the reference ProjectId.
-Finally, a vizualization of the same can be generated and the path of the vizualization image file is returned.
+The fitness value corresponding to the each RDLC phase is evaluated separately by replaying the log extracted for the reference projectid on the predefined model of the respective RDLC phase.
+The overall process thus evaluates 6 fitness score corresponsing to the previously mentioned RDLC phases.
+Finally, a vizualization of the same can be generated and the file is saved onto the local disk and the path of the vizualization image file is returned.
 To use the package for generating the vizualization, the function **process_vis** within the module **Vizualize** should be used.
+This method is the entry point and invokes the necessary functions that perform the evaluations and render the vizualization.
 The function body along with parameter information is as shown below:

 ```python
 def process_vis(dataset_user_interactions, project_id, earliest_timestamp, last_timestamp):